GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 ### ric_cf.csv (unavailable due to data restrictions)
 Equivalent of Ric.csv with added counterfactuals, and a high and low scenario corresponding to different imputation methods for missing months

-Origin: Output of R file 4 (counterfactual_estimation.r)
+Origin: Output of R file 4 ([counterfactual_estimation.r](counterfactual_estimation.r))

 List of variables.
 Same as ric.csv, with the following additional variables:
-- "simulatemt": counterfactual total value of sales in months after removal of the treated vessel, computed from the synthetic difference in difference using the pool of nearest matched neighbors indentified previously (+/- 20% of length and tonnage if treated ship is less than 25m long, and all ships of length above 24m if treated unit is above 25m long).
+- "simulatemt": counterfactual total value of sales in months after removal of the treated vessel, computed from the synthetic difference in difference using the pool of nearest matched neighbors identified previously (+/- 20% of length and tonnage if treated ship is less than 25m long, and all ships of length above 24m if treated unit is above 25m long).
-- "simulateqte": counterfactual total quantity of sales in months after removal of the treated vessel, computed from the synthetic difference in difference using the pool of nearest matched neighbors indentified previously (+/- 20% of length and tonnage if treated ship is less than 25m long, and all ships of length above 24m if treated unit is above 25m long).
+- "simulateqte": counterfactual total quantity of sales in months after removal of the treated vessel, computed from the synthetic difference in difference using the pool of nearest matched neighbors identified previously (+/- 20% of length and tonnage if treated ship is less than 25m long, and all ships of length above 24m if treated unit is above 25m long).
-- "simulatetransac": counterfactual number of sales in months after removal of the treated vessel, computed from the synthetic difference in difference using the pool of nearest matched neighbors indentified previously (+/- 20% of length and tonnage if treated ship is less than 25m long, and all ships of length above 24m if treated unit is above 25m long).
+- "simulatetransac": counterfactual number of sales in months after removal of the treated vessel, computed from the synthetic difference in difference using the pool of nearest matched neighbors identified previously (+/- 20% of length and tonnage if treated ship is less than 25m long, and all ships of length above 24m if treated unit is above 25m long).
 - "mt_cf_a": readjusted counterfactual total value of sales under assumption A
 - "mt_cf_b": readjusted counterfactual total value of sales under assumption N
 - "qte_cf_a": readjusted counterfactual total quantity of sales under assumption A